Rio Tinto Coal Australia: Blair Athol Mine

 The former mine site will take up to 6 years to rehabilitate, when Rio tinto will get a $84 million bond back.

 Blair Athol was closed by former owners Rio Tinto in 2012 and bought in 2014 by New Emerald Coal.
 TerraCom acquired the Blair Athol mine in 2016 through its subsidiary Orion Mining for just $1 from the Rio Tinto-managed Blair Athol Coal joint venture (BACJV), which had previously paid the Queensland Government nearly $80 million for rehabilitation purposes.

 Clermont Mine

-In January 2007, Rio Tinto Coal Australia announced the development of the $950 million, 190 million tonne thermal coal deposit in Clermont.
-The mine is estimated to cost A$950 million.
+In January 2007, Rio Tinto Coal Australia announced the development of the $950 million, 190-million-tonne thermal coal deposit in Clermont.
+The mine was estimated to cost A$950 million and was sold to Glencore for A$1.015 billion in 2014.

 When the mine reaches full capacity (expected in 2013), it will produce up to 12.2 million tonnes of high quality thermal coal.
 It is expected to have a life of about 17 years.

 Rio Tinto Coal Australia's joint venture partners in the open cut mine are Mitsubishi Development Pty Ltd (31.4 per cent), J-Power Australia Pty Ltd (15 per cent) and JCD Australia Pty Ltd (3.5 per cent).

 In May 2020, although the sale agreement was signed in October 2013, mining giant Glencore officially took over management of the Clermont coal mine after completing the $1.015 billion acquisition from Rio Tinto.